Evidence-based therapies, coaching, and mediation for individuals and relationships

-My practice focuses on the sources of shame, anxiety, depression, trauma, and personality disturbances, and their impact on one's life and relationships.
-In therapy, we safely access the origins of these forces and disentangle present life from outdated ways of relating with other people or yourself.
+My practice focuses on anxiety, shame, depression, trauma, and personality structures, and their impact on your life and relationships.
+A lot of therapy is about taking fear out of living your life.
+It disentangles present life from outdated way of relating with other people and yourself.
+It can provide more choices and greater capacity to explore, feel, engage, and create.

 Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns, especially those related to how we perceive and understand self and other.

-Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and to self-regulate.
+Somatic therapies use the body as a source of non-verbal communication, in which the nervous system has stored many of our unconscious patterns, to release these patterns and to self-regulate.

 My work is relational and somatic.

 Therapy is not about fixing anything.
-It's about relaxing old patterns of thinking and of relating, which undermine resilience, creativity, and openness to deeper and more trusting relationships.
+It's about living less fearfully, and relaxing old patterns of thinking and of relating that undermine resilience, creativity, and openness to deeper and more trusting relationships.
 You can find more information on therapy and my practice on this page and elsewhere on this site.

 This can be a challenging process.
 But it's worth it, because you discover what it's like to be at home and secure in yourself and with other people.
 Please check the FAQ page or Contact link for information on sessions, fees, and availability.